John Comaroff: Research interests

 Much of Comaroff's early work was focused on African politics and law.
-His first book, Rules and Processes: The Cultural Logic of Dispute in an African Context, co-authored with Simon Roberts, explored the nature of Tswana legal processes.
+His first book, Rules and Processes: The Cultural Logic of Dispute in an African Context, co-authored with Simon Roberts, explores the nature of Tswana legal processes.

-Witchcraft has been a topic of long-standing interest for the Comaroffs as well.
-They became particularly interested in this phenomenon after they returned to South Africa in the 1990s, shortly before and after apartheid had ended in South Africa, when the northern provinces experienced a rise in witch-related killings.
+Witchcraft has been a topic of longstanding interest for the Comaroffs.
+They became particularly interested in it after returning to South Africa in the 1990s, shortly before and after apartheid had ended there, when the northern provinces experienced a rise in witch-related killings.

-Global capitalism also serves as a topic of interest for both Comaroffs.
-Their Ethnicity Inc. (2009) focuses on the topic of global capitalism and its impact on social identity.
-So does their work on the concept of lawfare, which investigates how the law has been used to perpetrate, and to counter the perpetration of, violence.
-The concept is developed in their book Law and Disorder in the Postcolony (2006).
+Global capitalism is also a topic of interest for both Comaroffs.
+Their Ethnicity Inc. (2009) focuses on global capitalism and its impact on social identity.
+So does their work on lawfare, which investigates how the law has been used to perpetrate, and to counter the perpetration of, violence.
+The concept is developed in their 2006 book Law and Disorder in the Postcolony.

-In their book, Of Revelation and Revolution, the Comaroffs look closely at hegemony.
-Their definition states, "We take hegemony to refer to that order of signs and practices, relations and distinctions, images and epistemologies – drawn from a historically situated cultural field – that come to be taken for granted for as the natural and received shape of the world"(Comaroff, 1991).
+In their book Of Revelation and Revolution, the Comaroffs look closely at hegemony.
+They write, "We take hegemony to refer to that order of signs and practices, relations and distinctions, images and epistemologies—drawn from a historically situated cultural field—that come to be taken for granted for as the natural and received shape of the world".

 In addition to holding professorships at Chicago and Harvard, Comaroff has been a lecturer in social anthropology at the University College of Swansea, University of Wales (1971–1972) and the University of Manchester (1972–1978).
 He has also been a visiting professor at the University of California Riverside (1981–1982), Duke University (1989), Tel Aviv University (2000), University of Basel (2005), and the University of Vienna (2007).
-Additionally, Comaroff was an Honorary Senior Fellow at the University of Manchester in the International Centre for Contemporary Cultural Research (1994–1995) and in the Department of Social Anthropology (1996–1998).
+Comaroff was an Honorary Senior Fellow at the University of Manchester in the International Centre for Contemporary Cultural Research (1994–1995) and in the Department of Social Anthropology (1996–1998).
 In 1988 and 1995 he was an Associate Director of Studies at the Ecole des Haute Etudes en Sciences Sociales in Paris.
-Furthermore, Comaroff was a visiting scholar at the Center for Modern Oriental Studies in Berlin (1998), a visiting fellow at the Stellenbosch Institute for Advance Study in South Africa (2010 and 2011), And between 2004 and 2020,an Honorary Professor at the University of Cape Town.
+He was a visiting scholar at the Center for Modern Oriental Studies in Berlin (1998), a visiting fellow at the Stellenbosch Institute for Advance Study in South Africa (2010 and 2011), and an Honorary Professor at the University of Cape Town between 2004 and 2020.